-Each of the 14 items from the general description 'soybeans' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Protein.There are 14 items ranging from Soybeans, mature seeds, dry roasted through to Soybeans, mature seeds, sprouted, cooked, steamed per 100g of soybeans.
+Each of the 14 items from the general description 'soybeans' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Protein.There are 14 items ranging from Soybeans, mature seeds, dry roasted through to Soybeans, mature seeds, sprouted, cooked, steamed, with salt per 100g of soybeans.

 Using the list below for the 14 different soybeans nutrition entries in our Protein database, the highest amount of Protein is in Soybeans, mature seeds, dry roasted which contains 39.58 g of Protein per 100g.
-The lowest amount of Protein is in Soybeans, mature seeds, sprouted, cooked, steamed which in 100g contains 8.47 g of Protein.
+The lowest amount of Protein is in Soybeans, mature seeds, sprouted, cooked, steamed, with salt which in 100g contains 8.47 g of Protein.

 The median value of Protein is in Soybeans, mature cooked, boiled, without salt which in 100g contains 16.64 g of Protein.
 The average amount of Protein in 100g of soybeans, based on the list below is 19.55 g of Protein.